 - Bungalow in the Grunewald - closeness to nature at the core of Die Brücke

 - The world's largest displayed collection of Die Brücke works

-- Over 400 paintings, thousands of drawings, watercolours and original graphics
+- paintings, drawings, watercolours and original graphics

 - Crafts and wooden sculptures